Luc-ignacio/gear_up/README.md

 <img width="216" alt="Gear Up Structure" src="https://github.com/user-attachments/assets/e56fb410-7bdc-4865-b096-eff103dd1fb5" />

+##⚠️ API Limitation

+- The free version of the Car API used in this project currently only returns one item per request.
+Due to this limitation, the website is currently restricted to displaying a single car at a time.

 ## 📦 Installation & Setup

 To set up the project locally, follow these steps: